dkhamsing/awesome_bot/README.md

 # check links in 2 files

 $ awesome_bot docs/*.md
-# check all markdown files in docs/ directory
+# check all Markdown files in the docs/ directory

 $ awesome_bot README.md --allow-timeout -t 5
 # speed up validation by setting a timeout of 5 seconds per link request and allowing timeouts